langdiana/Fullstack-Sharp-Framework/RealWorldSharp/readme.md

 2. x-bind (AlpineJs): <https://alpinejs.dev/directives/bind>

-About this attribute, the HTML format is
+About x-bind, the HTML format is
 > x-bind:hx-vals=value

 or a shorter form: